-BNC trails are open; playground, buildings, & restrooms closed.
+BNC trails are open; restrooms available; Nature Center closed (click for more details).
 Read More

 Massachusetts is home to a wide variety of animals across several ecosystems.
 Throughout the year, these animals interact with each other while sharing habitats, competing for resources, and even preying on each other.
 Additionally, many animals have adapted over time to survive in their habitat and properly interact with other animals.
 In this program, students will discover what animals live in Massachusetts, how these animals interact with each other, and how they have adapted to survive.
 Students will use scientific data to construct explanations.
 Through these activities, students will develop an understanding of how wildlife in Massachusetts interact with each other across ecosystems and how these animals have adapted their physical structures and behaviors in order to compete in nature.